What are Green Bonds?

 - The issuer must have labels the bond as ‘green’ in the public documents.

-- If the revenue from the project funded by these bonds should be applied for the environmental projects.
-Please keep in mind that if over 5% of the revenue from such bonds are used for other purposes, then it is not a green bond.
+- Suppose the revenue from the project funded by these bonds should be applied to the environmental projects.
+Please keep in mind that if over 5% of the revenue from such bonds is used for other purposes, then it is not a green bond.

 - The bonds should fall in the climate bond taxonomy.
 If they do not, then they should not be included in the green bond list.